cpblue/technical_exam_narunart/README.md

-# technical_exam_narunart
-- view document in /exam1/restlet/docs/index.html
+# Please checkout this repo and view document in /exam1/restlet/docs/index.html ou your browser